communitytechnology/communitytechnology.github.io/docs/intro-ct/index.md

 <strong>!!
 This page is under development: <a href="https://docs.google.com/document/d/1ztkO-980LahZ5Q7_YzdLiMLbuL4mlwy234e8oOBnUYY/edit?usp=sharing">contribute comments here</a>.</strong>

 <h3>Overview</h3>
-Community technology is a principled approach to technology projects that is grounded in the struggle for a more just digital ecosystem, and places value on equity, participation, common ownership and sustainability.
+Community technology is a principled approach to technology projects that places value on equity, participation, common ownership and sustainability.
 It is an alternative vision of technology in which communities and neighborhoods have direct control over their digital communications, allowing for greater self determination and power over our shared digital voices.

 To achieve that end, community technology projects use practices of
 <ul>